Suzette Skovgaard-Holten: Artistic development

-Holten studied drawing under Carl Thomsen, Laurits Tuxen and Frans Schwartz but as a painter she was essentially self-taught.
+Suzette studied drawing under Carl Thomsen, Laurits Tuxen and Frans Schwartz but as a painter she was essentially self-taught.
 She continued her studies in Paris together with her friends Elise Konstantin-Hansen, Edma Frølich and Sofie Holten.

 She also established a close friendship with the sculptor Anne Marie Brodersen who later married Carl Nielsen.
 She became one of the avant-garde artists associated with Kunstnernes Frie Studieskoler which had been established to provide an alternative to the traditional methods of the Royal Danish Academy of Fine Arts.
 From 1883 and during the 1890s, she worked as a ceramist with artists such as Thorvald Bindesbøll and Theodor Philipsen at Johan Wallmann's pottery in Utterslev and at G. Eifrig's workshop in Valby.
 Her creations were inspired by classical sculpture and, like those of her friend Konstantin-Hansen, by Japanese art but she also drew on her own imagination.
 Some of her pieces were exhibited at Copenhagen's Nordic Exhibition of 1888.

-Holten first exhibited at the Charlottenborg Spring Exhibition in 1885 with her pastel work En ung Pige (A Young Girl).
+Suzette first exhibited at the Charlottenborg Spring Exhibition in 1885 with her pastel work En ung Pige (A Young Girl).
 In 1891, together with J. F. Willumsen, Vilhelm Hammershøi and Agnes and Harald Slott-Møller, she was a founder of Den Frie Udstilling (The Free Exhibition) which offered an alternative to the Academy's exhibitions at Charlottenborg.
 She played an active part in establishing the institution and frequently exhibited her paintings there.
 Following her death in 1937, Den Frie Udstilling held a commemorative exhibition of her works.

-In 1895, Holten was the artistic director of the newly established Kvindernes Udstilling (The Women's Exhibition) where she exhibited a number of ceramics and paintings.
+In 1895, Suzette was the artistic director of the newly established Kvindernes Udstilling (The Women's Exhibition) where she exhibited a number of ceramics and paintings.
 She designed one of the rooms, installing the green furniture which can now be seen in Michael and Anna Ancher's House in Skagen and which forms part of her painting Interiør med Falk og læsende Dreng i grønne Møbler (1904).

-After an extended stay in the United States, Holten returned to Denmark in 1910 to work with ceramics at the Royal Porcelain Factory (1910–1914) and at Bing & Grøndahl (1915–1918).
+After an extended stay in the United States, Suzette returned to Denmark in 1910 to work with ceramics at the Royal Porcelain Factory (1910–1914) and at Bing & Grøndahl (1915–1918).

 Creative style

-Holten painted mainly landscapes but she also created figure paintings, portraits and flower paintings, all with a rather ornamental approach.
+Suzette painted mainly landscapes but she also created figure paintings, portraits and flower paintings, all with a rather ornamental approach.
 Her works tended to be more abstract than those of the Golden Age, often displaying a combination of blue and golden tones.
-She drew inspiration from art nouveau and Japanese art.
+She drew inspiration from Art Nouveau and Japanese art.
 Karl Madsen, who appreciated her painting, commented that there was nothing in her works to indicate they had been created by a woman.
 She also practised many other art forms including illustration, furniture decoration and embroidery.
 One of the embroidered altar cloths in Roskilde Cathedral is her work.